majkinetor/redserver/README.md

 There are 4 ansible roles that you can somewhat customize.

 - **base**
 Role used to setup users and basic packages.
-Customize users and packages in file `default\main.yml`.
-Other then that, there is a `site.yml` setting `latest_kernel` set to false by default which can be used to install latest Centos6 mainline kernel from ELRepo because docker may work better with it.
+Customize users and packages, default values are in file `default\main.yml`.
+You can override them in `site.yml` file `vars` section.
+Of interest are:
+`latest_kernel` - set to false by default which can be used to install latest Centos6 mainline kernel from ELRepo because docker may work better with it.
+`packages` - array containing list of base packages to install on redserver
+`users` - array of users to be created and list of groups to add those users to.
 - **docker**
 Role used to install and setup docker and its shell aliases.
 - **docker_mysql**